 I’ve published my first marketing book; Telemarketing kills kittens.
-It’s an evidence-based guide, so you can make informed decisions about one of the most controversial marketing tools in the digital age.
+It’s an evidence-based guide.
+Now you can make informed decisions about one of the most controversial marketing tools in the digital age.

 I was a late convert to the benefits of B2B telemarketing.
-In common with many marketing executives I was unsure if it was part of the sales or marketing department – and like many of my colleagues, I thought it seemed a bit old-fashioned.
-The transformation came when I witnessed first-hand the power of telemarketing when it is done well, and recognised when I had been on the receiving end of a good sales call.
+In common with many marketing executives, I was unsure if it was part of the sales or marketing department.
+And like many of my colleagues, I thought it seemed a bit old-fashioned.
+The transformation came when I witnessed first-hand the power of telemarketing when it is done well.

 All of this, combined with four years as Marketing Director of a telemarketing agency, drove me to write this book and redress the balance.
 I want to give CEOs and marketing/sales executives the evidence they need to make informed decisions about a potent tool.